Verdugo’s HR in 11th gives Dodgers 2nd straight walk-off win

 STREAKS AND STATS

-Muncy extended his hit streak to 10 games and has reached base safety in 31 straight, which is the second-longest active streak in the NL. … Desmond is batting .386 (32 for 83) with 10 doubles over his last 25 games. … Lambert had two hits and is 5 for 8 at the plate. … The Rockies have six pinch-hit homers, which is tied for third in the majors.
+Blackmon went 0 for 4 and had his 31-game on-base streak snapped. ….
+Muncy extended his hit streak to 10 games and has reached base safety in 31 straight, which is the longest active streak in the NL. … Lambert had two hits and is 5 for 8 at the plate.
+He is the eighth pitcher in franchise history with multi-hit efforts in two straight games. … The Rockies have six pinch-hit homers, which is tied for third in the majors.

 TRAINER’S ROOM

-Rockies: Right-handers Scott Oberg, Chad Bettis and Jairo Diaz were not available out of the bullpen.
-Oberg and Bettis got a second straight day off after both went two innings or more Thursday at Arizona.
-Diaz had pitched three of the past four days and gave up the game-winning home run to Beaty on Friday.

-Dodgers: Manager Dave Roberts said there is a possibility that OF A.J.
+Dodgers: Roberts said there is a possibility that OF A.J.
 Pollock could return after the All-Star break.
 Pollock has been out since April 30 due to right elbow inflammation.

 UP NEXT